18F/methods/_pages/decide/journey-mapping.md

  - People involved and their related goals
  - Their behaviors in pursuit of their goals
  - Information, devices, and services that support their behaviors
- - Important moments in their service experience or major decisions they make
+ - Important moments in how they experience a service or major decisions they make
  - The emotions associated with these moments or decisions

 2. Visualize the order in which people exhibit behaviors, use information, make decisions, and feel emotions.
 Group elements into a table of “phases” related to the personal narrative of each [persona]({{ '/decide/personas/' | prepend: site.baseurl }}).
 Identify where personas share contextual components.